-INDIANAPOLIS — A federal judge has dismissed a lawsuit the parents of a missing Indiana University student filed against two men who were with her the night she was last seen more than three years ago.
+INDIANAPOLIS — The parents of a missing Indiana University student have appealed a judge's dismissal of their lawsuit against two men who were with their daughter the night she vanished.

 The Indianapolis Star reports (http://indy.st/1uks9BF ) Lauren Spierer's (SPEER'-ur) parents filed their appeal Friday with the 7th U.S. Circuit Court of Appeals in Chicago.

 A federal judge dismissed Robert and Charlene Spierer's suit Tuesday, ruling they failed to present evidence showing Corey Rossman and Jason Rosenbaum had anything to do with her disappearance.